DataFire/Integrations/integrations/generated/epa_gov_cwa/README.md

   * ControlMeasureSchedule **required** `string`: Description of schedule for control measures associated with good housekeeping and maintenance.
   * CurrSvFlag **required** `string`: Indicates if the facility has a current significant violation.
 1 = Yes
   * CurrVioFlag **required** `string`: Indicates if the facility has a current violation.
 1 = Yes
-  * DmrImpairedPoll **required** `string`: The pollutants with limits or monitoring requirements in a facility's NPDES permit with the potential to contribute to impairment of local waterbodies
+  * DMRImpairedPoll **required** `string`: The pollutants with limits or monitoring requirements in a facility's NPDES permit with the potential to contribute to impairment of local waterbodies
-  * DmrPounds **required** `string`: Total pounds of pollutants discharged by the NPDES ID for the most recent complete calendar year.
+  * DMRPounds **required** `string`: Total pounds of pollutants discharged by the NPDES ID for the most recent complete calendar year.
-  * DmrTwpe **required** `string`: Total toxic-weighted pounds equivalent (TWPE) discharged by the NPDES ID for the most recent complete calendar year.
+  * DMRTwpe **required** `string`: Total toxic-weighted pounds equivalent (TWPE) discharged by the NPDES ID for the most recent complete calendar year.
 TWPE is the mass of a pollutant or chemical discharged that accounts for its relative toxicity.
   * DschToMs4 **required** `string`
   * EPASystem **required** `string`: The EPA data system in which permit and facility records are kept.
 EPA's Facility Registry System (FRS) links all program database records (such as permit IDs and IDs facilities use in reporting to EPA) together.
 The following list describes the individual data systems that are linked to from the detailed facility report:
   * Ea5yrFlag **required** `string`: Indicates if the facility has a formal enforcement action within the last 5 years.
 1 = Yes